 October 10 marks World Mental Health Day – an opportunity to raise awareness, explore promising practices and lessons learned, and assess the needs to make access to quality mental health and psychosocial support a reality globally.
 This year’s theme, “Mental Health in an Unequal World” acknowledges the disparities in access to healthcare and how inequalities and inequities due to race, ethnicity, sexual orientation, gender identity or expression, sex characteristics, disability, age, and national origin have an impact on mental health and access to mental health services.
 Respect for mental health, access to mental health support, and recognition of the importance of engaging on mental health equity is often an unspoken pre-requisite to building an inclusive, democratic, safe, human rights respecting future.

 Discrimination and inequality negatively impact both the mental and physical health of individuals.
-Nearly live with a mental health condition, and from suicide.
-Further, while men are more likely to die from suicide, women in the United States are approximately more likely to attempt suicide and also disproportionately experience mental health issues such as depression and anxiety.
-Globally, approximately affected by conflict, war, and displacement are women and children, and worldwide experience gender-based violence in their life time, which can contribute to gendered disparities in mental health.
-Eating disorders, including anorexia, bulimia, and , impact , particularly young women, LGBTQI+ persons, and women of color, though women of all ages are affected.
-However, disordered eating is also .
+Nearly 1 billion individuals globally live with a mental health condition, and every 40 seconds a person dies from suicide.
+Further, while men are more likely to die from suicide, women in the United States are approximately 1.5 times more likely to attempt suicide and also disproportionately experience mental health issues such as depression and anxiety.
+Globally, approximately 80 percent of people affected by conflict, war, and displacement are women and children, and 1 in 3 women worldwide experience gender-based violence in their life time, which can contribute to gendered disparities in mental health.
+Eating disorders, including anorexia, bulimia, and binge-eating disorder , impact millions of people globally , particularly young women, LGBTQI+ persons, and women of color, though women of all ages are affected.
+However, disordered eating is also on the rise for boys .
 Challenges related to mental health and accessing mental health services exacerbates power differentials and make social inclusion and equity even harder to achieve.

-Despite these staggering statistics, with mental health conditions in low and middle income countries don’t have access to mental health services and COVID-19 has only exacerbated existing inequities.
+Despite these staggering statistics, 75 to 95 percent of individuals with mental health conditions in low and middle income countries don’t have access to mental health services and COVID-19 has only exacerbated existing inequities.
 Stigma and discrimination around mental health also prevents many people from accessing much needed mental healthcare.